RAISING AWARENESS IN THE LATINO COMMUNITY

 In the Latino community, meal times are more than just eating.
 It is a social gathering with a wide variety of food.
 Portions are often large and eating excessively is seen as a norm rather than binge eating.
 As one Mexican-American women said, "food is very scared, you don't waste it, it's more than just food.
 It's like food is love for your family.
 Like the more my grandma loves me, the more she feeds me...My grandma is not going to go and hug me, she's going to feed me"

 According to Knapp et al, 2009, traditional gender roles in the Latino culture are more prominent and are often reflected in the home or street.
 This shows that men are allowed to leave home for work, events, or gatherings and the women should remain in the house to raise the children, cook, or do chores.
 As a result, women have their own set of commandments that place expectations on women.
 Below are some examples that can prevent a Latina seeking treatment:

 -Don't discuss your personal problems outside the house

 HOW TO HELP:

-The most effective way we can promote mental illness is by changing the publics understanding over mental illness.
-A mental disorder should be seen as a serious disease that requires medical help.
-This is not only specific to the Latino community but to the Americans as well.
-It is highly essential that Latinos should not feel ashamed or judged for seeking treatment for their mental illness.
+The most effective way to help the Latino community and its lack of awareness towards mental illness, is by changing the publics' understanding over the issues.
+A mental disorder is a serious disease that requires medical help, and it should be seen that way in every culutre.
+It is crucial that Latinos know to not feel ashamed or fear judgement for seeking treatment for their mental illness.
 Cultural acknowledgment will not happen easily, it will take an immense amount of effort and time from both the medical side and the public.
 The most effective way cultural acknowledgment can be spread is through education.
 This is the first step to improving the mental health in the Latino community.
-Many Latinos sit in silence because they don't even realize they have a mental disorder.
-Prevention is the most successful way in treating eating disorders and depression.
-Education is key for spreading prevention.
+While prevention is the most successful way in treating eating disorders and depression, education is key in spreading prevention.